Personal trainer insurance providers fall into two clean buckets, and your choice depends on which bucket fits the way you actually run your business.

 - Do you want monthly billing or piece-by-piece add-ons (cyber, equipment, SAM)? → If yes, choose Insurance Canopy.

-- Do you just need the strongest solo-trainer policy at an affordable annual rate? → If yes — and most trainers reading this fall here — choose Insure Fitness Group.
+- Do you just need a solo-trainer policy at an affordable annual rate? → If yes choose Insure Fitness Group.